10 Day Iceland Ring Road Itinerary

 In the lake, large icebergs fall off the retreating glacier tongue, crashing into the expansive lagoon where they’re pulled and shaped by the tides and winds.
 Once they’ve been pulled out to sea, the tide washes them back up onto Diamond Beach, which you should visit next.

-Time permitting, the park has all sorts of other activities you could partake in like ice caves, glacier walks, snowmobiling, etc,
+Time permitting, the park has all sorts of other activities you could partake in like ice caves, glacier walks, snowmobiling, etc. Give yourself the entire day here.

 Before it’s too late in the day, prepare for an hour’s drive to the town of Hofn, where you’ll be spending the night.